 Because the monks are natives of the country that colonized and, in the view of the terrorists, plundered Algeria, they are potential targets.
 The central theme of the movie becomes their agonizing decision about whether to leave for a safer place, or stay to continue their ministry and face possible death.

 Their position becomes increasingly precarious and uncomfortable.
 When Brother Luc treats an injured revolutionary, the government army commander considers it an act of treason.
-His hostility is matched by that of the local governor, who keeps urging the monks to leave so that he will not have their blood on his hands and is bewildered and frustrated when they continue to refuse.
+His hostility is matched by that of the local governor, who keeps urging the monks to leave so that he will not have their blood on his hands.
+He is bewildered and frustrated when they continue to refuse.